Counselling

 Group Facilitation

 Students will learn a wide spectrum of both theoretical and experiential approaches to group facilitation, with particular emphasis on core facilitation skills.
 They will examine group dynamics and evolution, interpersonal relationships (e.g., conflicts, alliances and other structures), leadership styles, curriculum development, and the role of health and healing practices.
 Students will develop effective facilitation strategies through achieving greater self-awareness and active sensing.
 They will also learn about the emerging models of group work which focus on collaboration, community-building and creativity.
+Students will get practice designing, co-facilitating and getting feedback on running a group with their peers.
 Note: This is a seminar course.
 Students may get credit for only one of CNPS 4330 or LCOM 4330.

 Level: UG